Leecns/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository includes Docker Compose files for running the V2Ray proxy as a bridge server for the Outline proxy.
+This repository includes Docker Compose files for running the V2Ray proxy as a bridge (relay) server for the Outline proxy.
 Its purpose is to enable the Outline proxy to function effectively in severely restricted networks where direct, secure, and reliable access may not be available.

 ## Documentation